 I was standing at the end of a long line of people waiting to meet David.
 And by “the end,” I mean, the very last person.
 But after standing in the registration line at AWP 2019* I didn’t mind.

-*The Association for Writers and Publishers (AWP) had a conference in Portland, OR a couple of weeks ago.
-Fourteen thousand people attended, and at least half of them arrived for check-in at the same time I did.
+*The Association for Writers and Writing Programs (AWP) had a conference in Portland, Oregon a couple of weeks ago.
+Fourteen thousand people attended, and at least half of them arrived for check-in at the same time.
 The snaking line filled two ballrooms, went up a flight of stairs, and out the door.

 Finally, it occurred to me that he was an employee when he began waving his red-beam flashlight around, and saying something that was so odd, and humorous, I thought: Why am I reading when I could be writing?
 What would David Sedaris do?
 So I took out a small notebook, cradled it inside my open book, and began to describe this man and the situation.